OpenTimelineIO/raven/README.md

   - Show summarized timing information (ala otiotool --inspect)
   - Syntax highlighting
     - Maybe this one? https://github.com/BalazsJako/ImGuiColorTextEdit
+  - This comment in imgui.h sounds helpful
+    - // - If you want to use InputText() with std::string or any custom dynamic string type, see misc/cpp/imgui_stdlib.h and comments in imgui_demo.cpp.
   - Edit JSON to replace selected object
     - This would let you explore & understand how changes affect the composition
   - Instead of raw text, try a tree view of JSON structure with collapse/expand anything